muratk5n/thirdwave/en/mbl/2021/week42.md

 It cld go well in protein shakes too Im guessing.

 AP News: "Malt Makes a Comeback, Packing Powerful Nutritional Benefits"

 ---

-Beans alone do not supply the 9 essential aminos, but rice and beans do (no wonder the combo is a staple in some cuisines).
-Rice and peas too..

----